 Graduate students may elect to pursue a concentration in Writing Studies at the PhD level.
 In order to plan their graduate concentration, students should identify a faculty advisor in their own department and set up a meeting to discuss their program of concentration with the CWS Director.
-There is no formal admission into the concentration.
+There is no formal admission into the concentration, though students must formally petition to add the concentration through the graduate college.
 In addition to fulfilling the degree requirements of their home department, students need to complete a minimum of 24 credits of graduate work in Writing Studies that include the following requirements:

-- One foundational course (4 credits) in Writing Studies as approved by the CWS Graduate Programs Committee.
-English 505/CI 563: Writing Studies (4 credits) currently fulfills this requirement.
+- One foundational course (4 credits) in Writing Studies, ENGL 505/CI 563: Writing Studies (4 credits) currently fulfills this requirement.

-- Three additional elective courses in Writing Studies (for a total of 12 credits) chosen from a list approved by the CWS Graduate Programs Committee or approved individually by the CWS Director.
+- Two additional elective courses in Writing Studies (for a total of 8 credits) chosen from a list approved by the CWS Graduate Programs Committee or approved individually by the CWS Director.

-In addition to the current core courses (English 505-506/CI 563-564; English 582/CI 565), the following courses illustrate current offerings that the CWS Graduate Programs Committee would consider for approval.
+In addition to the current core courses (English 505/CI 563; English 582/CI 565), the following courses illustrate current offerings that the CWS Graduate Programs Committee would consider for approval:

 ENGL 482 Writing and Technology